Homefield Park playground improvements

 Homefield Park improvements

-Improvements to the playground area of Homefield Park will be starting in 2025.
-This includes reshaping the area of the playground and replacing the play equipment.
-Worthing Borough Council is funding these improvements with a budget of £220,000.
+Improvements to the playground area of Homefield Park began in 2024.
+This included reshaping the area of the playground and replacing the play equipment.
+Worthing Borough Council funded these improvements with a budget of £220,000.

 Homefield Park map - showing the location of the playground